Trigger Finger Surgery and Treatment

 • Recurrence: Although rare, trigger finger can recur if tendons become inflamed again.
 Preventive measures (like breaks during repetitive tasks) can help.

 While trigger finger can be exacerbated by repetitive hand use, it is not typically caused by a single injury.
-Instead, it develops over time due to tendon inflammation.
+Instead, it develops over time due to tendon inflammation and thickening of the tendon sheath.

 In some mild cases, rest and non-surgical treatments may alleviate symptoms.
-However, severe or persistent cases often require medical intervention.
+However, severe or persistent cases often require medical intervention to prevent permanent stiffness.

 No, non-surgical treatments like splinting, steroid injections, and physical therapy are often the first line of treatment.
-Surgery is considered when these methods fail.
+Surgery is considered when these conservative methods fail to provide relief.

-Yes, most trigger finger surgeries are performed under local anesthesia, so you will be awake but the area being treated will be numb.
+Yes, most trigger finger surgeries are performed under local anesthesia, so you will be awake but the area being treated will be completely numb.
+The procedure typically takes 15-20 minutes.

 Recovery time varies, but most patients can resume light activities within a few days.
-Full recovery can take a few weeks to a few months.
+Full recovery can take a few weeks to a few months, with gradual return to normal activities and grip strength.

 While rare, potential risks include infection, stiffness, and recurrence of symptoms.
+Other uncommon risks include nerve damage and incomplete release.
 Our experienced surgeons take every precaution to minimize these risks.

 Why Choose TMSC?